markstringer-dti/markstringer-dti.github.io/dti.md

 You might say that I'm just exaggerating.
 Software development projects aren't that different from one another.
 Swamps aren't all that different from one another.
 You've seen one swamp, you've seen them all.
 Do you know what this sounds like to me?
 Well, let's put in terms of the "driving a car" metaphor that we've talked about earlier.
 Someone who says "This project is just like this other project, I don't see why you need to do any more investigation with users."
 They're saying something that's the equivalent of "Yeah, I've driven cars before, there's no need for me to look at the road."

-Yes, controlling the car, and managing the team might be very similar from project to project, but outside of the car, or the team, the environment can be very different.
+Yes, controlling the car, and managing the team might be very similar from project to project.
+But outside of the car, or the team, the environment can be very different.
 And my main point in using this metaphor of the swamp is that if you look out of the windscreen, you may well find that there isn't a road.

 Lots of people will say that user research is a waste of time, or isn't needed on this project.
 Actually, they won't even bother saying it, they just won't put any budget for it in their projects and they won't hire people to do it.
 Lots of people will see a software development project as merely that - a matter of software development.